colearendt/tidyjson/README.md

 -   `json_length()` for computing the length of JSON data (can be larger than `1` for objects and arrays)

 -   `json_complexity()` for computing the length of the unnested JSON, i.e., how many terminal leaves there are in a complex JSON structure

+-   `is_json` family of functions for testing the type of JSON data

 ### JSON summarization